emilyjspencer/Instagram/README.md

 This is my attempt to build a clone of Instagram - based on the Maker's Academy Instagram challenge.

-This version will first be spiked.
+This version will first be written without tests.

 User Stories